cruikshank25/Snort-PulledPork-BashScript/README.md

 Change these variables in the script for your specific system:

-line 64: ipvar HOME_NET X.X.X.X <---- change to IDS Server IP.
+-- line 64: ipvar HOME_NET X.X.X.X <---- change to IDS Server IP.

-line 72 & 78 & 122: <interface> <----- change to the listening interface (eg. eth0)
+-- line 72 & 78 & 122: interface <----- change to the listening interface (eg. eth0)

-line 93 & 94: <your oinkcode> <----- change to your oinkcode given when registered for Snort
+-- line 93 & 94: your oinkcode <----- change to your oinkcode given when registered for Snort